 Sexual health

-A further issue that Ruth Potts, Head of Workplace Wellbeing at BAM UK & Ireland, believes is important to bring to the wellbeing table, is sex and sex-related topics.
+A further issue that Ruth Potts, Head of Workplace Wellbeing at BAM UK & Ireland and trustee of the Men’s Health Forum, believes is important to bring to the wellbeing table, is sex and sex-related topics.
 She says ‘We do a lot on women’s health like the menopause and its possible impact on sex and libido.
 It’s only right and proper that we address the things that men want to know about.
 And clearly, sex is one of those things.’

 Relationship breakdown